 Image credit: expatadventure.wordpress.com

 For those looking for a dose of culture and history, the Islamic Arts Museum is located in the heart of the city.
-Adorned with beautiful pieces and historical artefacts, this museum exhibits more than seven thousand relics from the Islamic world, and is considered the largest museum of Islamic art in all of South East Asia.
-Built in 1988, this museum’s building is a work of art in itself, and is situated in lush greenery of Perdana Botanical Gardens.
+Adorned with beautiful pieces and historical artefacts, this museum exhibits more than seven thousand relics from the Islamic world and is considered the largest museum of Islamic art in all of South East Asia.
+Built in 1988, this museum’s building is a work of art in itself and is situated in the lush greenery of Perdana Botanical Gardens.

 Definitely a sight to see so much green in the midst of the busy city.
 Be intrigued by 12 different galleries spread over 4 floors, including exhibitions like the Quran and Manuscripts Gallery, Islamic Architecture, Ancient Malay World Gallery and the reconstructed Ottoman Syrian Room which dates back to the 19th Century.

 Petaling Street (Chinatown)